Selling and Buying a House at The Same Time

 Bridge loans can offer homeowners flexibility, providing the financing they need to buy their new home, even when it's challenging to sell the old one.

-However, Keep in mind that bridge loans are generally more expensive than primary mortgages, and careful consideration is required when deciding on this loan option.
+However, keep in mind that bridge loans are generally more expensive than primary mortgages, and careful consideration is required when deciding on this loan option.

 A bridge loan is typically used when there's a gap between the sale value of a current home and the purchase price of a new one.